-Carbon Credentials carry out year on year variance checks on the data to isolate anomalies.
+Carbon Intelligence carry out year on year variance checks on the data to isolate anomalies.
 Any anomalies identified are queried with the finance team and rectified if required.
-With regards to the business travel data, the methodology can be found detailed below:
+Regarding the business travel data, the methodology can be found detailed below: